The bitter cold snap in Eastern Europe which has killed scores of people has particularly hit the region’s homeless population very hard.

 According to the Kyiv (Kiev) Post newspaper, there are officially some 12,000 homeless people living on the streets of the capital city of Kiev (out of a total population of about 2.6-million).
 The actual number of homeless may be much higher.

 While government officials are offering to help the homeless to ward off the brutal cold, there are simply too many who need assistance with food, drink and temporary shelter.

-“[The homeless] often choose the top floors of buildings, basements, insulated pipes, areas around manholes and train and bus stations,” Oleksandr Vasylenko, of the Emergency Situations Ministry, told the newspaper.
+“[The homeless] often choose the top floors of buildings, basements, insulated pipes, areas around manholes and train and bus stations,” Oleksandr Vasylenko, of the Emergency Situations Ministry told the Post.

 The homeless also sometimes face the contempt of other Ukrainians, a holdover attitude from the Soviet era.

-“In Soviet times, the homeless were considered criminals and alcoholics, Pavlo Rozenko, an expert on social policy with the Kiev-based Razumkov Center, told the Post.
+Pavlo Rozenko, an expert on social policy with the Kiev-based Razumkov Center, told the Post: “In Soviet times, the homeless were considered criminals and alcoholics.
 Unfortunately, Ukrainian authorities inherited this mentality.”

 Serhiy Taran, of the International Democracy Institute, a Kiev-based think-tank, told the BBC: “The reason that so many homeless are dying is simply because we have more poor people living on the streets”

-In a 2006 report, the nonprofit group European Federation of National Organizations Working with the Homeless (FEANTSA), said: “The problem of homelessness in Ukraine [emerged] as one of the negative consequences of the transition process [away from Communism] and has become [a] very pressing [issue].
-Homelessness in Ukraine is similar to the phenomenon in other former Soviet bloc countries like Poland, Hungary, Romania.”
+In a 2006 report, the European Federation of National Organizations Working with the Homeless (FEANTSA), a non-profit group, wrote: “The problem of homelessness in Ukraine [emerged] as one of the negative consequences of the transition process [away from Communism] and has become [a] very pressing [issue].
+Homelessness in Ukraine is similar to the phenomenon in other former Soviet bloc countries like Poland, Hungary, Romania, etc.”